duct-framework/module.web/README.md

  :duct.module.web/site {}}
 ```

+Or `:duct.module/web` if you want the bare-bones approach and want to
+handle most things yourself.

 Note that the `:duct.core/project-ns` key must also be set, to allow
 the module to find the right resources.